What Is Eyelid Rejuvenation Surgery?

 Droopy upper eyelids can cause headaches, vision problems, and an “angry” appearance.
 Amazingly, a simple examination by your optometrist can determine if a rejuvenation procedure is covered under your insurance plan.
 A simple procedure in which we numb your upper eyelid and remove the skin and perhaps a slight amount of protruding fat can be performed in under an hour.
 The technical term for this procedure is called a blepharoplasty.
 This opens your eyes and allows one to to regain a refreshed look.

 On the other hand, people often concurrently have issues with the area around their lower eyelid.
 This comes in the form of bags under the eyes and perhaps changes in pigmentation.
-In regards to the bags, this is an issue not with your skin but with the loosening of the underlying tissue holding the fat under your eye in place.
+With regard to the bags, this is an issue not with your skin, but with the loosening of the underlying tissue holding the fat under your eye in place.
 Correcting this requires removal and/or repositioning of the extruding fat and can be performed without an external incision.

 What Can A Blepharoplasty Do?

 A blepharoplasty is ideal for correction of the following:

 - Loose, sagging and/or folded upper eyelids that may interfere with vision

 - Undereye bags